muhammadpadanta/1st-symphony/README.md

 <br><br><br>
 ## Features

-- **Browse Events**: Explore a wide range of upcoming musical events, including concerts, festivals, and live performances.
+- **Browse Concerts and Artists**: Explore a wide range of upcoming musical events, including concerts, festivals, and live performances.

-- **Search Functionality**: Easily search for specific artists, genres, or event names to find exactly what you're looking for.

 - **User Authentication**: Create an account or sign in to access additional features such as saving favorite events and managing your bookings.

+- **Email Verification**: Verify user email before logging in.

+- **Password Reset**: Reset the password if User forgot their password.

-- **Ticket Purchasing**: Securely purchase tickets for your chosen events directly through the app.
+- **Ticket Purchasing**: Securely purchase tickets for your chosen events Via Midtrans.

-- **Responsive Design**: Enjoy a consistent and intuitive experience across devices, whether you're using a desktop, tablet, or smartphone.
+- **Inventory**: Check Completed Orders and see the Purchased E-ticket.

+- **Admin CRUD**: Admin able to manage Users, Artists, Concerts, Tickets, and Orders from user.

 ## Technologies Used